mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 My next step is to add hardware that can capture HDMI output so I can embed it in the page.
 That way, I'll be able to plug my Pi and a capture device into a headless server and have a virtual console in the browser.
 It will essentially be a low-cost, hackable [KVM over IP device](https://amzn.to/2ZVT51k).

-I have a working prototype using [ffplay](https://ffmpeg.org/ffplay.html) and an [HDMI extender device](https://amzn.to/3cxrYfI), but seamless browser integration needs a bit more work.
+I have a working prototype using [ffplay](https://ffmpeg.org/ffplay.html) and an [HDMI extender device](https://amzn.to/3cxrYfI), but I'm still working on a solution that puts everything in a single browser window.

 TODO: Demo of ffplay version

-## Pre-configured kits
+## Want a pre-configured kit?

 When I get in-browser display working, I'm considering selling pre-configured kits for around $180.
-I'll publish instructions here for constructing your own, but you're interested in a pre-made kit, sign up for my notification list here:
+I'll publish instructions here for constructing your own, but if you'd like a pre-made kit, sign up for my notification list here:

 * [Raspberry Pi KVM Interest List](https://tinyletter.com/kvmpi-interest)

-## Troubleshooting

-### The USB port doesn't sufficiently power my Pi

-You can buy the [Zero2Go Omini – Multi-Channel Power Supply](https://www.adafruit.com/product/4114).

-{{<notice type="info">}}
-**Note**: This feels like overkill, but I haven't found a better solution.
-If anyone knows of a cheaper device that allows you to power the Pi through the GPIO pins, please let me know in the comments.
-{{</notice>}}

 ## Source code